 This is required in certain circumstances.
-Regardless of whether an organization is obliged to appoint a Data Protection Officer (DPO), s/he must have sufficient skills and resource to comply with GDPR and other relevant privacy obligations.
-The DPO's minimum required tasks are defined.
+Regardless of whether an organisation is obliged to appoint a Data Protection Officer (DPO), s/he must have sufficient skills and resource to comply with GDPR and other relevant privacy obligations.
+The DPO's minimum required tasks are defined on the ICO website here.